 По словам второкурсников: according to (the words of) the sophomores.
 Remember that in Russia, college programs are usually set regiments – so freshman will take almost exactly the same classes that sophomores took the year before.

-В чем я потом сама убедилась: Later, I myself was convinced of this (that the test was the hardest of all).
+В чем я потом сама убедилась: Later, I found this out for myself (that the test was the hardest of all).

 Запрос: Inquiry.
 Essentially, this is information constructed to gain other information.
 It can take many forms.
 For instance, when you enter search terms in Google, you are making an inquiry; you have entered information about the information you want to find.
 For Olga, this would mean figuring out how to filter the information in a database to gain the required result.

 Отчет: Report.
-Essentially, this is a description of what was found, or what would appear at the end of an inquiry.
+This is a description of what was found, or what would appear at the end of an inquiry.

 Анкета: Questionnaire.
 A list of questions to be answered (from the information within a database, for instance).